 The never-tested, abstract knowledge of generations piles up.
 The physical world contains the scars of these centuries of rationalism: Almost no new cities match the beauty of the few remaining medieval city centers, which themselves are so cherished that people will spend thousands to fly there, just to see them in person for a few days.
 But tourists fly home, and never think of creating a new place, of creating something that constitutes an artistic endeavor beyond themselves.
 Rather they will leave building to builders and zoning codes, who will plan the next warehouses for humans, for rarely today can people verbalize their values in any other terms than the economic.
 Rationalistic thinking alone leads people to downplay human nature rather than celebrate it, and the results are everywhere before us.
 Most of us, though we often know something is wrong or even deeply troubling with the aesthetics of a place or situation, do not even have the vocabulary to dissent.

 Disembodied, our environments get simpler.
 Our every-day objects and art, which have long been personal because our use of them is necessarily personal, become less meaningful.
 Disembodied, they become “stuff.”
 Art once surrounded us, our gathering places were the very daemon of art, and we were part of them.
-These still exist in some cities and villages as the plaza, the “historic” center (if we built more of them we would not have to use that word), the buildings still cared for, the places where people can gather and work openly together.
+These still exist in some cities and villages as the plaza, the “historic” center (if we built more of them we would not have to use that word), the buildings still cared-for, the places where people can gather and work openly together.
 Most people’s experience of art is now much smaller, because their conception of art is smaller.
 The largest scale art they may interact with daily is a fancy rug, or perhaps a movie on a screen, or a print from art dot com.
 People 1,000 years ago walked among squares with marble sculptures, domes, stone arcades, and past village churches with gardens kept by the clergy that lived there.
 As a matter of life, some walked through what constituted art on the scale that people today, even very rich people, may never experience.
 Penthouse decorations are a poverty compared to a peasant walking daily under the stone arcades to the marketplace, or children witnessing daily the blacksmith work magic with iron and flame.
-Modern art is a trinket compared to the ancient man’s solace of cathedrals and temples.
-Their creators, his own ancestors perhaps, long gone, and yet the works remained and worked upon him, as they work upon some of us still.
-In this way the rich man’s house is occupied but dead, and the cared-for public realm, where it exists, is embodied.
+Modern art is a forgettable trinket compared to the ancient man’s solace of cathedrals and temples.
+Their creators, his own ancestors perhaps, were long gone, and yet the works remained and worked upon him, as they work upon some of us still.
+In this way the rich man’s house is occupied but dead, and the cared-for public realm, where it exists, is embodied and alive.

 We must seek to regain a practical, embodied reasoning.
 We must acknowledge that we may not even have words for the most important parts of society or our own lives because they’ve been dismissed as merely “irrational.”